NICKNAME/S: Bubbles

 Wollongong finished the regular season in fourth place with a club-best 21-7 record, tying with Perth but losing the head-to-head tiebreaker.
 The Hawks excelled in close games, finishing with a perfect 12-0 record in contests decided by three points or fewer.
 They also had the best road record in the league at 12-2, showcasing their ability to win in tough environments.

-Despite their success, no Hawks player was selected to the All-NBL First or Second Team, further emphasizing their team-first mentality in a league dominated by superstar duos like Andrew Gaze & Mark Bradtke (Melbourne), Ricky Grace & Paul Rogers (Perth), and Darnell Mee & Brett Maher (Adelaide).
+Despite their success, no Hawks player was selected to the All-NBL First or Second Team, further emphasising their team-first mentality in a league dominated by superstar duos like Andrew Gaze & Mark Bradtke (Melbourne), Ricky Grace & Paul Rogers (Perth), and Darnell Mee & Brett Maher (Adelaide).

 In the playoffs, Wollongong faced Perth in the qualifying finals and won Game 1 at home, 97–90, behind strong performances from Melvin Thomas (22 points and 13 rebounds), Damon Lowery (19 points), Glen Saville (12 points, 8 rebounds, and 5 assists), and Mat Campbell (10 points and 5 rebounds).
 Shanahan did not see court time in the series opener.